Disciples of Babylon: 2015–2017: The Rise and Fall of Babylon, Dew Tour 2017

 In 2017, Disciples of Babylon went on tour as part of the extreme sport Dew Tour.
 Disciples of Babylon announced The Rise and Fall of Babylon, their first studio album.
 The album's lead single, "Without You", was released on July 24, 2017.

 The Rise and Fall of Babylon was released in October 2017 to generally positive reviews.
 The album was premiered at The Viper Room in West Hollywood, California on October 6.

 2020–present: Upcoming album

 Disciples of Babylon released "Liberty", their first song in three years, on October 30, 2020.
+In 2021/2022, Eric Knight posted that he would be stepping down as lead singer for the band.
+Since then the band has been on hiatus for an indefinite amount of time.